Faculty Advisors

 Kartik Goyal

-Dr. Goyal is an Assistant Professor in the School of Interactive Computing at Georgia Tech.
-He completed his Ph.D. at Carnegie Mellon University and spent two years as a research assistant professor at the Toyota Technical Institute at Chicago before joining Georgia Tech.
-His research interests lie at the intersection of natural language processing and machine learning, focusing on developing probabilistic models of latent structure in naturally occurring data.
-His work includes statistical NLP applications to historical texts and ancient languages, using machine learning to reveal insights about linguistic connections across different time periods.
-He develops methods for understanding subtle differences in text analysis while maintaining robustness to various sources of noise.
+Dr. Goyal is an Assistant Professor in the School of Interactive Computing.
+He completed his Ph.D. at Carnegie Mellon and was a research assistant professor at Toyota Technical Institute at Chicago.
+His work includes statistical NLP applications to historical texts and ancient languages, using ML to reveal linguistic connections across time periods.

 Arthur Delarue

-Dr. Delarue is an Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
-He completed his Ph.D. at the MIT Operations Research Center in 2021, advised by Dimitris Bertsimas, and was previously a postdoctoral fellow at Lyft Rideshare Labs.
-His research focuses on marketplace and public sector operations, leveraging data, optimization, and machine learning to solve practical societal problems.
-His work includes applications of mixed-integer optimization in transportation, educational operations, and public policy.
-Notable projects include redesigning school bus routes in Boston, public school schedules in San Francisco, and course timetables at MIT.
-His research interests span data-driven decision-making, experimentation, pricing, and optimization problems at the intersection of operations research and policy.
+Dr. Delarue is an Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering.
+He completed his Ph.D. at MIT's Operations Research Center in 2021 and was a postdoctoral fellow at Lyft Rideshare Labs.
+His research focuses on marketplace and public sector operations, leveraging data, optimization, and ML to solve societal problems.

 Leadership